Arthur James Arnot: Biography

 Arnot was born in Hamilton, Scotland to William and Elizabeth Helen Arnot.
 He received his education at the West of Scotland Technical College, Glasgow, while working part-time at an electrical company.
 In 1889 he traveled to Melbourne, Australia to build the alternating current power plant at Spencer Street.
-The same year, on 20 August, he patented the electric drill.
-Originally on a two-year contract by Union Electric Company, Arnot was appointed City Electrical Engineer in 1891.
+The same year, on 20 August, he and mining engineer W. Blanch Brain patented the electric drill.
+Originally on a two-year contract by the Union Electric Company, Arnot was appointed City Electrical Engineer in 1891.
 During the first two years of this tenure he was responsible for the installation of the city's street lighting system.
 In the years 1894–1901, he designed and later managed the Spencer Street Power Station.
 From 1901 to 1929 Arnot held the position of Australasian Manager of Babcock & Wilcox.

 In 1928, one year before his retirement, Arnot became involved in a corruption scandal over a May 1926 contract acquired by Babcock & Wilcox.
 The investigation revealed that alderman S. J. Maling had demanded a £10,000 bribe.
-Arnot, who had represented Babcock & Wilcox in the negotiations, was admonished, and the company was fined.
+Arnot, who represented Babcock & Wilcox in the negotiations, was admonished, and the company was fined.
 Maling received a six-month prison sentence.